SlimSim/polly_troff/README.md

 Troff
 =====

-Troff - training with music, a music player for dancers or musicians who needs to practice dance-steps or there instruments to music.
+Troff - training with music, a music player for dancers or musicians who needs to practice dance-steps or instruments to music.